2010 Indiana State Treasurer election: Mourdock's campaign

 Mourdock positioned himself in opposition to bailouts of banks.
 Mourdock argued that he had been wisely investing taxpayer money as treasurer.
 Mourdock advertised his role as Chairman of the Indiana Wireless Enhanced 911 advisory board, proclaiming that such work demonstrated his commitment to public safety.
 Moudrock also advertised his role Chairman of the Indiana Education Savings Authority, arguing that it demonstrated his commitment to promoting education and college savings.
 He pointed to the growth of the state's college savings plan as a success of his.
 Mourdock criticized Buttigieg's plan to impose requirements on banks seeking state deposits, accusing Buttigieg of wanting to implement "social policy".

 Mourdock responded to criticism by Buttigieg of his investing by publicizing that the state treasurer's had earned $480 million in the 2010 fiscal year.
 Mourdock often described his role as being the states "investor-in-chief".

-Unlike his opponent, Mourdock accepted money from bank PACs.
+Mourdock's campaign was criticized by Buttigieg for accepting money from bank PACs.

-Mourdock's candidacy was seen as benefiting from running in a very Republican-favorable election cycle and from being in a Republican-leaning state, making the strong favorite to win.
+Mourdock's candidacy was seen as benefiting from running in a very Republican-favorable election cycle and from being in a Republican-leaning state, making him the strong favorite to win.